By Heather Rhoades

 Other factors like soil nutrients, heredity and the number of pollinators can also affect how well a blackberry bush fruits.

-Soil – Have soil tested to make sure that a healthy balance of nutrients is in the soil.
+- Soil – Have your soil tested to make sure that a healthy balance of nutrients is in the soil.
 Amend the soil if you find this is not the case.